wp-plugins/blighty-explorer/readme.txt

 = It seems my pop-up blocker is stopping file downloads. = Prior to version 1.5.1, there may have been problems with certain browsers and/or pop-up blockers.
 Hopefully this has been resolved with v1.5.1.
 If you're still having problems, please open a support ticket stating browser and anything help that may help, and I'll take a look to resolve it.

+== Screenshots ==

+1. Admin screen to connect to your Dropbox account and set plugin options.
+2. Example folder navigation.
+3. Example file upload.

 == Changelog ==
 = Version 1.5.1 - June 25th, 2015 =